PyiTheinKyaw/coding-training-battelground/k-inverse-paris-array/README.md

-Certainly!
-Here is the explanation in Markdown format:

 # Explanation of K Inverse Pairs Array

 An inverse pair in an array is a pair of indices $(i, j)$ such that $i < j$ and $A[i] > A[j]$.
 For example, in the array $[3, 1, 2]$, the inverse pairs are $(3, 1)$ and $(3, 2)$.